tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 The package is avaliable in [this repository](https://github.com/tharso03/ZINARp).
 You can download it in R by running the code `install.packages("ZINARp")`.

-* Spam mail detection with R using Naive Bayes
+## Spam mail detection with R using Naive Bayes

 In this project, I extracted and cleaned email data and used Naive Bayes to detect spam emails in [this dataset](https://www.kaggle.com/datasets/veleon/ham-and-spam-dataset).

 You can view the code and comments on [this Kaggle notebook](https://www.kaggle.com/code/tharso03/spam-mail-detection-with-r-using-naive-bayes) or [this GitHub repo](https://github.com/tharso03/spam-detection-naive-bayes).

-## Power BI

-* Adventure Works and Maven market dashboards
+## Adventure Works and Maven Market Power BI dashboards

 I created two dashboards as part of the Microsoft Power BI Desktop for Business Intelligence completion assignments.
 These dashboards are designed to monitor the sales performance of two fictitious store chains: Adventure Works and Maven Market.